Djokovic–Nadal rivalry: ATP/ITF rankings

+Main tennis and sports awards

 National and international representation

-Djokovic and Nadal faced each other at the 2008 Olympics and in the 2009 Davis Cup.
-Nadal won their only meeting at the Olympics in the semi-finals of the 2008 Men's Singles event.
-Nadal also won their only match so far at the Davis Cup in the 1st round tie of the 2009 event.
-Djokovic won their most recent match while representing their countries in the finals of the inaugural ATP Cup in Sydney.
-Other ITF/ATP team events played by them are Hopman Cup by Djokovic, United Cup by Nadal and Laver Cup by both for Europe.
+Djokovic and Nadal faced each other at the 2008 and 2024 Olympics, with each winning one match.
+Nadal won their only match at the Davis Cup in the 1st round tie in 2009.
+Djokovic won in the finals of the inaugural ATP Cup in Sydney.
+Other ITF/ATP team events played by them are Hopman Cup by Djokovic, United Cup by both, and Laver Cup by both for Europe.